AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

     - [ ] All core stats
     - [ ] Monsters, types, moves, etc are copied from Gen III to require minimal balancing
     - [ ] Add in EXP increasing items, boost EXP gain, something to reduce the grind
         - [ ] Or a low level cap.
-Not idea, but minimal testing
+Not ideal, but minimal testing
 - [ ] Audio
     - [ ] Basic buzzes for menuing, actions
     - [ ] Basic buzzes for attacks